 Geoffrey Chaucer’s proverb “Time and tide wait for no man” comes to mind when you visit St Michael’s Mount.

-This small tidal island in Mount’s Bay is connected to the mainland by a man-made causeway of granite setts (broad rectangular quarried stone), which you can walk across between mid-tide and low water.
+This small tidal island in Mount’s Bay is connected to the mainland by a man-made causeway of granite setts – broad rectangular quarried stone – that you can walk across between mid-tide and low water.

-If you happen to be visiting during high tide, a small boat can take you to the Mount for a few pounds.
+If you happen to be visiting during high tide, a small boat takes you to the Mount for a few pounds.

 The earliest buildings on the Mount date back to the 12th century.
-Apart from the increase in the entry fee, nothing much has changed from when I first visited.
+Apart from the increase in the entry fee, nothing much has changed from my last visit.